Best Practices For a Healthy Pregnancy

-For women of childbearing age, paying attention to your health is very important not only prior to getting pregnant, but also during your pregnancy.
-Regular physical activity before pregnancy helps one to reach a fitness level that will support health and maintain a healthy weight through the duration of the pregnancy.
-Many women looking to get pregnant and even pregnant women find that Fertility Yoga helps the mind, body and soul.
+For women of childbearing age, paying attention to your health is very important not only prior to getting pregnant but also during your pregnancy.
+Regular physical activity before pregnancy helps one to reach a fitness level that will support health and maintain a healthy weight throughout the duration of the pregnancy.
+Many women looking to get pregnant and even pregnant women find that Fertility Yoga helps the mind, body, and soul.
 A healthy diet also goes hand in hand with an active lifestyle.
-Below you will find some do’s and don’ts from our very own Marie D. Werner, MD, FACOG, HCLD/TS (ABB).
-You can also visit our Collaborative Wellness page for additional solutions to help manage stress and maintain balance.
+Below you will find some dos and don’ts from our very own Dr. Marie D. Werner.

-What are some health warning signs to pay attention to if you want to have kids someday?
+What are signs of poor health to pay attention to if I want to conceive?

 1. Tracking your period is important…and there’s an app for that.

 Most women will have their period every 28-30 days.
 Keep track of your timing, as this is a good sign ovulation is occurring every month.
 If you go months without a period this could indicate an underlying problem such as polycystic ovarian syndrome, so check in with your gynecologist if you are concerned.